NativeScript/docs-v8/nativescript-core/Application.md

 # Application

-The Application module provides abstraction over the platform-specific application implementations.
-The module lets you manage things such as handling lifecycle events of your application (cross-platform and/or native), sending Broadcasts on Android or adding a Notification observer on IOS.
+The Application class provides abstraction over the platform-specific application implementations.
+It lets you manage things such as handling lifecycle events of your application (cross-platform and/or native), sending Broadcasts on Android or adding a Notification observer on IOS.

 ### Import